GWC-DCMB/curriculum-notebooks/paper/paper.md

 We have used this curriculum to teach the Data Science Summer Experience and Girls Who Code Club in person in 2019 and virtually in 2020-2021.
-For the in-person instances, we taught the curriculum through participatory live coding, and for virtual instances, we used a flipped classroom approach (see [Instructional Design](#instructional-design)).
 For both in-person and virtual instances, we had several instructors present at each session to answer questions and help learners debug.
 Furthermore, one or two instructors were assigned to each project group to help learners define data analysis questions, develop and execute a data analysis plan, visualize and communicate their findings, and troubleshoot coding problems.
-The culmination of the project is a presentation to peers, instructors, and family members.
-Through this process learners gain hands-on experience coding, cleaning data, performing statistical analyses, creating informative data visualizations, and communicating their results to others.
 Projects have ranged from investigating exoplanets to studying the genomics of psoriasis.